Last updated: June 20, 2026

 No. South Dakota does not have a state personal income tax, so it does not have a state EITC for individual income tax returns.

-Can I get the federal EITC if I live in South Dakota?
+Can I get federal EITC in South Dakota?

-Do I have to file a tax return to get EITC?
+Do I have to file to get EITC?

 Yes.
 You must file a federal tax return to claim EITC, even if your income is low enough that you are not otherwise required to file.

-You may qualify for the federal Child and Dependent Care Credit if you paid for care so you could work or look for work and meet IRS rules.
+Maybe.
+You may qualify for the federal Child and Dependent Care Credit if you paid for care so you could work, look for work, or attend school and meet IRS rules.

 Start with IRS Free File for online filing or the IRS VITA/TCE locator for free in-person help.
 You can also call 211 for local tax-prep referrals.